autoplot/documentation/javadoc/org/autoplot/JarRelauncher.md

-# org.autoplot.JarRelauncherThe only way to get an executable jar to have more memory is to have a little java process that
+# org.autoplot.JarRelauncher

- launches a bigger one that has more memory available to it.
+The only way to get an executable jar to have more memory is to have a little java process that launches a bigger one that has more memory available to it.

  http://stackoverflow.com/questions/12201878/specifying-jvm-heap-sizes-in-jar?rq=1

  This is also Ed West's recommendation.

-JarRelauncher( )
+# JarRelauncher( )

 ***